eckhchri/pcars-ds-liveview/README.md

 - the Node Proxy provides the data as webserver on port 8080, which is changeable in the config file
 - now go to the liveview config file, set APIMODE to the same mode which you configured in the Node proxy config, set "use_node" to "true" and set the "nodeServerURL" (maybe also "nodePort" if you changed it in the Node Proxy config)
 - open liveview in Chrome, your Client where liveview is running must have access to the Node Proxy on default port 8080 TCP
-- (optional) you can restrict the DS HTTP API access to the Node Proxy, because without Proxy there was the URL path "api/session/status" for public needed in the DS config under httpApiAccessLevels, there is still no authentication possible, but you can restrict public in the httpApiAccessFilters to the ip address of the Node Proxy for example
+- (optional) you can restrict the DS HTTP API access to the Node Proxy and activate the authentication in the DS config again, because without Proxy there was the URL path "api/session/status" for public needed in the DS config under httpApiAccessLevels (liveview itself is not supporting authentication), Node Proxy supports authentication and you can remove the line there (you have to add user and password from DS API config to the Node Proxy config), further you could restrict the access in the httpApiAccessFilters to the ip address of the Node Proxy for example

 **Additional Info:**\
 The Node Proxy can used for the CREST API modes, too.
 But the normal use case is in my opinion in combination with the DS modes.